 A while back I set up a projector to point at the ceiling above my bed.
 I did this because I love nature and want to sleep under the stars every night, and I figured projected stars were a pretty good way to do that and would be a fun experiment.

-After happening upon a video of the International Space Station feed, I realized that this bed-projector setup was instead uniquely suited to creating the sense of flying above the earth.
+After happening upon a video by Seán Doran of views from the International Space Station, I realized that instead this setup was quite good at creating the feeling of flying above the earth.

 This experience projected over my entire ceiling felt like in the Ship of the Imagination from Carl Sagan's Cosmos.
 It was all-encompassing visually and proprioceptively when laying down with the earth taking up your entire field of view.